edserr1122/web3-chatbot-edward/README.md

 **Note**: Tests use mocks to avoid actual API calls.
 History store tests use temporary databases.

+**Important**: Before running tests, you need to manually set the Groq API key in `tests/conftest.py` (line 13).
+Replace `'gsk_abcd'` with a valid API key or a test key.
+This is required for intent classifier tests that use the Groq API.

 ## Notes

 - All API keys should be stored in `.env` file (not committed to repository)
 - Redis is optional - falls back to in-memory caching if unavailable
 - Logs are written to `chatbot.log` (production mode shows only errors in console)
 - Conversation history is stored in SQLite database for persistence

+## Author

+Edward Serrano